Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 ## Discussion

-The results of the analysis suggest that **code-switching** is a common and frequent feature of bilingual communication on Stack Exchange.
-Despite analyzing various domains/topics, no significant difference in code-switching frequency was found, implying that the act of switching between Chinese and English is a regular feature of bilingual communication in this online community, regardless of the topic discussed.
+The results of the analysis suggest that **code-switching** is a common and frequent feature of multilingual communication on Stack Exchange.
+Despite analyzing various domains/topics, no significant difference in code-switching frequency was found, implying that the act of switching between Chinese and English is a regular feature of multilingual communication in this online community, regardless of the topic discussed.
 This finding disagrees with **situational code-switching**, where external factors such as setting and social dynamics influence language choice (Bassiouney, 2020), is prevalent in online discourse, regardless of the specific subject matter.

-The **POS shifting** analysis also suggests that while code-switching is often lexical, there are instances in which a shift in word class occurs, further indicating the complexity of code-switching behavior in bilingual contexts.
+The **POS shifting** analysis also suggests that while code-switching is often lexical, there are instances in which a shift in word class occurs, further indicating the complexity of code-switching behavior in multilingual contexts.

 ## Challenges and Setbacks